trevorld/game-bit-font/README.rst

   * Some blocks such as Basic Latin will be "halfwidth" to better support text rendering.

 * Needs to have the important piecepack rank/suit Unicode symbols including support for all rotated versions of the glyphs.
 These symbols must still look nice when combining with Combining Diacritical Marks used as directional marks plus an enclosing circle, square, diamond, and/or triangle.
-* Would also be nice to include the relevant "rotated" Unicode 12.0 chess piece glyphs (useful as piecapack Crowns and pawns).
+* Would also be nice to include the relevant "rotated" Unicode 12.0 chess piece glyphs (useful as piecepack Crowns and pawns).
 * Needs support for all the thin/thick box-drawing characters.
 These should combine well with the piecepack coins, dice, and pawns (i.e. enclosing circles, squares, etc.) so it looks like those pieces are truly on top of the tiles (so no lines going through the "edge" of the coins, dice, pawns or awkward gaps between lines and piece "edges").

 Target game systems